New Patients (650) 489-4620

 There are several key reasons for extracting a natural tooth.
 Whatever your unique needs, Dr. Schweifler will educate you on all possible treatment options and can provide tooth replacement procedures if needed.

-• Severe decay or damage: if restorative treatments or a root canal have failed or are considered ineffective, your tooth may need to be extracted as a result of severe damage or decay.
+• Severe decay or damage: if restorative treatments or a root canal have failed or are considered ineffective, your tooth may need to be extracted due to severe damage or decay.

 • Crowding of teeth: in some cases, tooth extraction may be recommended to allow for a more comfortable and functional bite if teeth are crowded.
 This is often part of a larger treatment plan that may include orthodontics.

 • Wisdom teeth: these third molars are typically extracted due to lack of room for complete eruption or impaction.
-Dr. Schweifler will monitor the development of wisdom teeth in growing children and make recommendations as necessary for removal at the appropriate time.
-Wisdom teeth are often removed in the late teens and early twenties to avoid further complications.
+Dr. Schweifler will monitor the development of wisdom teeth in growing children and make recommendations for removal at the appropriate time.
+We often remove wisdom teeth in the late teens and early twenties to avoid further complications.

 What to Expect – Tooth Extraction

 A tooth extraction is a fairly simple procedure.
 First, the dentist will numb the area to minimize discomfort and extract the tooth.
-After the tooth is extracted, it is important for a blood clot to form to stop the bleeding and begin the healing process.
+After the tooth is extracted, a blood clot must form to stop the bleeding and begin healing.
 The socket will be packed with gauze; in most cases, a small amount of bleeding is normal.
 We ask you to bite on a gauze pad for 30 to 45 minutes after the appointment.

-After the tooth is extracted, you may feel some pain and experience some swelling.
+After the tooth extraction, you may feel some pain and experience some swelling.
 An ice pack or an unopened bag of frozen peas or corn applied to the area will keep swelling to a minimum.
 Take pain medications as prescribed.
 The swelling usually subsides after 48 hours.

 Tooth Extraction Aftercare

-For the first few days after the extraction, avoid any hard or crunchy foods.
-Stick to soft things that you don’t really have to chew a lot.
-Avoid chewing at all in the area where the tooth was extracted.
+Avoid hard or crunchy foods for the first few days after the extraction.
+Stick to soft things that you don’t have to chew a lot.
+Avoid chewing at all in the extraction area.
 You don’t want to risk getting debris into the site or disrupting the clotting process.

 Brush and floss your teeth as you normally would, avoiding the extraction site.
-Be sure to brush very gently around that area, so you don’t harm the site or the clot.
-Gently rinse with an antimicrobial mouthwash or warm saltwater to keep the extraction site clean and reduce inflammation.
+Be sure to brush around that area gently so you don’t harm the site or the clot.
+Rinse with an antimicrobial mouthwash or warm salt water to clean the extraction site and reduce inflammation.
 Avoid drinking out of a straw or smoking.
 Both of these things impact the clotting process and can cause dry socket.

 Tooth Extraction FAQs